AspNetMonsters/website/source/_posts/2016-08-27-httpclientwrong.md

 > As a rule, when you use an IDisposable object, you should declare and instantiate it in a using statement.

 Secondly, all code you may have seen since...the inception of `HttpClient` would have told you to use a `using` statement block, including recent docs on the [ASP.NET site itself](http://www.asp.net/web-api/overview/advanced/calling-a-web-api-from-a-net-client).
-The internet is generally [in agreement as well] (http://stackoverflow.com/questions/212198/what-is-the-c-sharp-using-block-and-why-should-i-use-it).
+The internet is generally [in agreement as well](http://stackoverflow.com/questions/212198/what-is-the-c-sharp-using-block-and-why-should-i-use-it).

 But `HttpClient` is different.
 Although it implements the `IDisposable` interface it is actually a shared object.
 This means that under the covers it is [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)) and thread safe.
 Instead of creating a new instance of `HttpClient` for each execution you should share a single instance of `HttpClient` for the entire lifetime of the application.
 Let's look at why.